New Hampshire presidential primary: Significance

 There is consensus among scholars and pundits that the New Hampshire primary, because of the timing and the vast media attention, can have a great impact and may even make, break or revive a candidate.
 Controlling for other factors statistically, a win in New Hampshire increases a candidate's share of the final primary count in all states by 27 percentage points.

-Since 1977, New Hampshire has fought hard to keep its timing as the first primary (while Iowa has the first caucus a few days sooner).
-State law requires that its primary must be the first in the nation (it had been the first by tradition since 1920).
+Since 1977, New Hampshire has fought hard to keep its timing as the first primary, while Iowa has the first caucus a few days sooner.
+State law requires that its primary must be the first in the nation.
+It has been the first by tradition since 1920.
 As a result, the state has moved its primary earlier in the year to remain the first.

-The primary was held on the following dates: 1952–1968, second Tuesday in March; 1972, first Tuesday in March; 1976–1984, fourth Tuesday in February; 1988–1996, third Tuesday in February; 2000, first Tuesday in February (February 1); 2004, fourth Tuesday in January (January 27).
+The primary was held on the following dates: 1952–1968, the second Tuesday in March.
+1972, the first Tuesday in March.
+1976–1984, the fourth Tuesday in February.
+1988–1996, the third Tuesday in February.
+2000, the first Tuesday in February (February 1).
+2004, the fourth Tuesday in January (January 27).
 The shifts have been to compete with changing primary dates in other states.
-The primary dates for 2008 (January 8) and 2012 (January 10) continued the trend - they were held the second Tuesday in January both years.
+The primary dates for 2008 (January 8) and 2012 (January 10) continued the trend – they were held the second Tuesday in January, in both years.

-Before the Iowa caucus first received national attention in the 1970s (Republicans began caucusing in Iowa in 1976), the New Hampshire primary was the first binding indication of which presidential candidate would receive the party nomination.
 In defense of their primary, voters of New Hampshire have tended to downplay the importance of the Iowa caucus.
 "The people of Iowa pick corn, the people of New Hampshire pick presidents," said then-Governor John H. Sununu in 1988.

-Since then, the primary has been considered an early measurement of the national attitude toward the candidates for nomination.
-Unlike a caucus, the primary measures the number of votes each candidate received directly, rather than through precinct delegates.
-The popular vote gives lesser-known candidates a chance to demonstrate their appeal to the electorate at large.

-Unlike most other states, New Hampshire permits voters who have not declared their party affiliation to vote in a party's primary.
-Voters do not have to officially join a specific political party before voting.
-Voters can change their affiliation back to "Undeclared" immediately after voting, affiliating with a party only while casting a ballot.
-Voters who are already registered members of a political party cannot change their affiliation at the polling place; that can only be done before the checklist is closed several weeks prior to the election.
-New voters can, however, register at the polling place.
-All voting is done with paper ballots; however, most of the paper ballots are counted by machine.